 Not really worth the efforts to take the six inches out of the body.

 Peco 0-16.5 track has a good reputation.
-A bit coarse but looks good as late era 55n3.
+Upon investigation fits 55n3 pretty good for late period narrow gauge.

 Readily available from Hattons in the UK.